ASALOGAN/November-Daily-Coding-Challenges/README.md

 │   ├── solution-2.js          # JavaScript solution for First Unique Character in a String
 │   ├── solution-2.py          # Python solution for First Unique Character in a String
-│   ├── notes.md               # Notes and explanation of the First Unique Character in a String approach and learnings ├── README.md
+│   ├── notes.md               # Notes and explanation of the First Unique Character in a String approach and learnings ├── Day 20 08-11-24
+│   │   ├── problem-1.md       # Description of the Binary Tree Preorder Traversal problem
+│   │   ├── solution-1.js      # Solution to the Binary Tree Preorder Traversal problem (in JavaScript)
+│   │   ├── solution-1.py      # Solution to the Binary Tree Preorder Traversal problem (in Python)
+│   │   ├── notes.md           # Notes and explanation of the approach and learnings
+├── README.md
 ```